-You do not have a clearly defined objective of your exercise.
+You do not have a clearly defined objective for your exercise.

-If the answer to two or more questions is a yes, please see a counsellor/ psychiatrist to seek for medical help.
+If two or more questions are a yes, please see a counsellor/ psychiatrist to seek medical help.

-Exercise Addiction is a serious disorder that does more harm than good.
+Exercise Addiction is a severe disorder that does more harm than good.

-It's important to treat Exercise Addiction just like any other addiction.
+It's vital to treat exercise addiction just like any other addiction.